banner

 This project uses oral history as the primary means to research, record and share this heritage.

-We will train 12 people in heritage and oral history techniques covering how to develop an oral history project, interview skills and audio recording skills as well as researching and developing themes and questions.
-They will then work in teams using these skills to conduct and record oral history interviews with 20 people.
+We trained 12 people in heritage and oral history techniques covering how to develop an oral history project, interview skills and audio recording skills as well as researching and developing themes and questions.
+They then worked in teams using these skills to conduct and record oral history interviews with 22 people.

 The full interviews will be deposited with City of Westminster Archives, Camden Local Studies and Archives and Bishopsgate Institute.

-This project website houses all of the full interviews, the podcasts, the film and cover the progress of the project.
+This project website houses all of the full interviews, the podcasts, the film and covers the progress of the project.

 Acknowledgements